-A priority on economic diversification is to address the challenges of the skewed economy and the poor linkage of local produce and tourism.
+A priority on economic diversification is to address the challenges of the skewed economy and the poor linkage of local produce and tourism whilst capitalising on emerging economic growth trends and opportunities.
 Economic diversification can drive jobs, promote healthier growth for the local economy, and encourage market agility for businesses.

-- 1. Promote value-adding opportunities for agribusinesses. - 2.
-Support the linkages of food and local produce to local markets and tourists. - 3.
-Encourage economic opportunities from creative, recreational and wellness activities. - 4.
-Advocate for the potential and showcase of Yorke Peninsula in the sustainable energy sector.
+- Advocate for investment in value-adding opportunities across the agricultural sector. - 2.
+Support industries and activities that supplement and intensify the existing industrial base. - 3.
+Encourage economic opportunities derived from the strengths of the Yorke Peninsula community. - 4.
+Advocate for the improved positioning of Yorke Peninsula to take advantage of growth opportunities emerging in the region and across the state.